Rio Curicuriari Sport Fishing Report

-Target Species - The sport fishing target species in the Rio Curicuriari are Cichla temensis (the giant peacock bass) and Cichla orinocensis (the “borboleto” peacock bass) (figure 3).
-Cichla temensis is encountered in two forms; (1) tucunaré paca – individuals of either sex not actively involved in reproduction or rearing of juveniles, (2) tucunaré açu – individuals actively involved with the spawning cycle or rearing of juveniles.
+Target Species - The sport fishing target species in the Rio Curicuriari are Cichla temensis (the giant peacock bass — figure 3(A) in paca form and figure 3(B) in açu form) and Cichla orinocensis (figure 3, the “borboleto” or butterfly peacock bass).
+Cichla temensis is encountered in two forms; 3(A) - tucunaré paca – individuals of either sex not actively involved in reproduction or rearing of juveniles, 3(B) tucunaré açu – individuals actively involved with the spawning cycle or rearing of juveniles.
 This color and pattern variation was first described by Reiss, et al, in 2011.

-Cichla orinocensisem> does not cycle through such a dramatic change, however, like many fishes, their coloration becomes more intense during the spawn.
+Cichla orinocensis does not cycle through this type of dramatic cyclical change, however, like many fishes, their coloration becomes more intense during the spawn.

-- zone 1; upstream from Tumbira to the mouth of the Rio Capauari tributary, with 25 km of main river channel and great density of floodplain remnant structure;
+- zone 1; upstream from Tumbira to the mouth of the Rio Capauari tributary, with 25 km of main river channel and braids and great density of floodplain remnant structure;

-- zone 2; from the Capauari to the mouth of the Rio Miriti tributary, with 45 km of river and significant concentration of floodplain remnant structure;
+- zone 2; from the Capauari to the mouth of the Rio Miriti tributary, with 45 km of main river channel and significant concentration of floodplain remnant structure;

 - zone 3; from the Miriti to “Chapéu do Cozinheiro” with 85 km of river and moderate concentration of floodplain remnant structure;